 Studies have shown that people of different races and sexes tend to have varying cholesterol levels.
 Knowing this is one of the most important facts to know about your cholesterol.
 For example:

 These results could be due to differing diets in specific regions or by culture.
 Either way, eating a well-balanced diet with a low amount of fried and fatty foods will help keep bad cholesterol levels down.

-Many people in their 20s and 30s tend to believe that high cholesterol problems won’t quite affect them yet because they’re still more active and have a higher metabolism.
+Many young people believe that high cholesterol won’t affect them because they’re still more active and have a higher metabolism.

-However, young people are at risk for high cholesterol and heart disease as well, especially if their diets are not healthy and they don’t exercise regularly.
+However, young people are at risk for heart problems too, especially if they don’t eat healthy or exercise regularly.